Cambridge IELTS 5 Test 2 Reading Passage 2 Answers Analysis what's so funny Humor Research Cambridge IELTS 5 Reading [...]

 Answer to question 17: FALSE

-Corresponding to the original text: Paragraph 2: But most modern humour careers have settled on some version of Aristotle's belief
+Corresponding to the original: Paragraph 2: But most modern humour theorists have settled on some version of Aristotle’s belief …

 Analysis: According to Aristotle's name, it is positioned to the second paragraph.
 The original expression means that most articles are from the old roast duck IELTS humor theorists based on Aristotle's ideas, while the title says that they ignored Aristotle, so it is judged as FALSE